blockchainreg/octofi-app-aquafarm/CONTRIBUTING.md

 ### We're looking for contributions of all kinds

-OctoFi is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into OctoFi itself.
+Hazlor is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Hazlor itself.

 ### Support questions

 Please, don't use the issue tracker for this.
-The issue tracker is a tool to address bugs and feature requests in OctoFi dApp itself.
+The issue tracker is a tool to address bugs and feature requests in Hazlor dApp itself.
 Use the [Den Help Center](https://den.octo.fi/t/support).

 # Ground Rules